suruisunstat/Stock-Market-Analysis/README.md

 # Stock-Market-Analysis
-Python Project on Analyzing 4 different Tech company stocks.
+Analyzed 4 different big company stocks in Python.

+Course Project for Learning Python for Data Analysis and Visualization on Udemy.